Excellent Black-Owned Restaurants in San Francisco | San Francisco Travel

 New Eritrea Restaurant

-Close to Golden Gate Park, you'll find New Eritrea Restaurant, serving up homestyle dishes from the horn of Africa.
+Close to Golden Gate Park, you'll find New Eritrea Restaurant, serving up fantastic homestyle dishes from the Horn of Africa.
+Customers consistently praise the flaky beef sambusas, hearty platters, and spongy injera bread.
+If you're a vegetarian, you'll be pleased to see plenty of meat-free options available.

 Sunset Cantina